yuninxia/HPCToolkit/doc/man/hpcrun.rst

   If this option is given, hpcrun collect only flat profiles, attributing metrics directly to functions without any information about the contexts in which they are called.

 -t, --trace
-  Generate a call path trace in addition to a call path profile.
-  This option will enable tracing for CPUs if a time-based metric, such as ``CPUTIME``, ``REALTIME``, or ``cycles`` is used.
+  Record a call path trace based on asynchronous sampling of each CPU thread if a time-based sampling metric, such as ``CPUTIME``, ``REALTIME``, or ``cycles`` is used, in addition to a call path profile based on this metric.

-  This option will enable tracing for GPU operations if a ``-e gpu=*`` option is used to enable measurement of GPU activities.
+  This option also  traces any GPU operations if a ``-e gpu=*`` option is used to enable measurement of GPU activities.
+  Note: ``-tt`` is recommended instead of ``-t`` if your program frequently launches GPU operations.

 ``-tt``, ``--ttrace``
-  Generate a call path trace that includes both sample and kernel launches on the CPU in addition to a call path profile.
+  Like the ``-t`` option, record a call path trace based on asynchronous sampling of each CPU thread if a time-based sampling metric, such as ``CPUTIME``, ``REALTIME``, or ``cycles`` is used, in addition to a call path profile based on this metric.
+  This option also traces any GPU operations if a ``-e gpu=*`` option is used to enable measurement of GPU activities.
+  Unlike ``-t``, also record a sample for a thread as it launches each GPU operation (if any).
+This option is recommended instead of ``-t`` when monitoring GPU-accelerated programs that launch many GPU operations per second.
+  Without ``-tt``, the activity seen on a CPU trace line at the time a kernel is launched is often from long ago, which makes it hard to understand how CPU activity relates to GPU activity.
   Since additional non-sample elements are added, any statistical properties of the CPU traces are disturbed.
   Also see ``--trace``.